My life. #flowers #prettythings #skinnyjeans #hardcoremusic

 I’m laughing so hard right now at the dr.office

-Anonymous asked: Not trying to be rude, but why should I tip a piercer when piercings cost so much?
+Anonymous said: Not trying to be rude, but why should I tip a piercer when piercings cost so much?
 I feel like the jewelry and equipment don't cost much and so they should profit from it a lot?
 Is it necessary because not a lot of people go to get piercings?

 That’s a fair question.